 Is it scary and uncomfortable to break up with a client?
 Yes.

 Are you the only virtual assistant on the planet who has ever had to let a client go?
 Absolutely not.

 At some point in your VA journey, you will probably need to do this.
-But it’s ok, I have some tips for you to make it as painless as possible!
+But it’s ok, I have some tips to make it as painless as possible!

 DO THIS BEFORE YOU BREAK UP WITH YOUR CLIENT